asevarik/MultiStoreRedux/README.md

 some QR code is generated scan from expo app and run the app

 ## Prequisites
-node modules must be installed and both mobile and computer must be on the same network
+1.Node modules must be installed to lastest version

+2.Both mobile and computer must be on the same network